Ralph Glasser: Post-war years

 Glasser took another degree in economics at the London School of Economics and began work in public relations, the British Council and advisory roles for Asian and African governments.
 He met many famous people as his horizons expanded but he felt "the Gorbals at my shoulder always, like the Hound of Heaven".
 He moved for a time to a village in Italy which resulted in a book, The Net and the Quest and a documentary by the BBC.
 On the Council of Christians and Jews he worked with Father Tom Corbishley and Hugo Gryn.

 Autobiography

 Growing Up in the Gorbals, the first volume of his highly praised autobiographical trilogy, was published in 1986.
 It was followed by Gorbals Boy at Oxford in 1988 and Gorbals Voices, Siren Songs in 1990.
 In his last book, Gorbals Legacy (2000), he looked back again at how his "Faustian Familiar" had moulded and influenced his path through life.

+Personal life

+In 1965, he married the literary agent Jacqueline Korn.
+They had two children: Roland Glasser (1973), a literary translator from French; and Miranda Glasser (1975), a TV producer.